-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 As mentioned above, Shopify Plus, has been, is, and will be one of the main strategic directions of this company.
 One of the key reasons why institutions own these shares relates to wanting to play the e-commerce revolution.
 If an investor wants that, Plus is perhaps the most important offering in that world these days.

-Shopify Plus is something I have written about several times in the past and it continues to be a substantial growth driver.
-I think by this time it ought to fairly obvious that Plus is a major pivot for this company, and that its customers have markedly different characteristics when compared to those using the company’s standard platform.
-Last quarter new Plus brands included KitchenAid, Panama Jack and Cirque du Soleil as well as some stars who offer merchandise on their own web site.
+Shopify Plus is something I have written about several times in the past, and it continues to be a substantial growth driver.
+I think, by this time, it ought to fairly obvious that Plus is a major pivot for this company, and that its customers have markedly different characteristics when compared to those using the company's standard platform.
+Last quarter, new Plus brands included KitchenAid, Panama Jack and Cirque du Soleil as well as some stars who offer merchandise on their own web site.
 Plus continues to outgrow the rest of the company, and it now contributes 27% to MRR and a higher percentage to total Merchant Solutions revenues.
 Indeed, it was the premium platform fees that SHOP Plus customers pay that lead to subscription revenue rising at 37%, compared to the 32% growth for MRR in Q4.
-Plus had been scheduled to get a major refresh this year which would have added a significant additional layer of feature/functionality; that nay be on hold In this environment.
+Plus had been scheduled to get a major refresh this year which would have added a significant additional layer of feature/functionality; that may be on hold in this environment.
 There are other enhancements to Plus which include capabilities called Flow (basically a library of templates that speed up the process of creating an e-commerce store), B2B, and Handshake, a recent acquisition which enhances the capability of Plus in the wholesale market.

 The company has also developed some significant ancillary services it offers to its merchants including digital marketing features such as E-mail, Chat and ad buying tools.
-None of these elements by themselves are needle moving, but providing them on a single platform along with the core Shopify functionality makes the overall platform more competitive, and provides some additional points of revenue growth.
+None of these elements by themselves are needle moving, but providing them on a single platform along with the core Shopify functionality makes the overall platform more competitive and provides some additional points of revenue growth.

-Despite my own doubts on the matter, I have to mention the company’s initiatives in the POS field.
-Shopify has offered a POS solution in the market since 2014 - many of its merchants have both an on-line store as well as a physical location.
+Despite my own doubts on the matter, I have to mention the company's initiatives in the POS field.
+Shopify has offered a POS solution in the market since 2014 - many of its merchants have both an online store as well as a physical location.
 The company has now made some investment in a direct sales channel with some fairly promising results primarily expressed in terms of accelerating growth of GMV.
 The company had been preparing to launch an all-new internally developed POS product.

 Finally, international expansion has been another significant growth driver for this company, and there is every reason to believe that the company will continue to see its international revenues grow faster than the company average.
 Localization can be a tedious process - but one likely to yield outsize returns.
 Overall, the company increased its percentage of international based sellers from 24% to 29%, although the international revenue component is quite a bit less at this point.

-At this point, I am not going to try to develop a scenario or estimates based on SHOP’s fulfillment initiative.
-It is going to be the company’s most important initiative over the next 5 years according to management.
+At this point, I am not going to try to develop a scenario or estimates based on SHOP's fulfillment initiative.
+It is going to be the company's most important initiative over the next 5 years, according to management.
 The company has committed a $1 billion investment to building a fulfillment capability.
-At this stage, it is in very nascent shape with volumes barely exceeding 7 figures, and I am not at all sure just how specific plans may have been disrupted by reaction to the public health problems and the economic impact of the virus.
+At this stage, it is in very nascent shape, with volumes barely exceeding 7 figures, and I am not at all sure just how specific plans may have been disrupted by reaction to the public health problems and the economic impact of the virus.
 But what happens these next several weeks will likely be made up over a multi-year span.
-I expect that fulfillment by Shopify will be mainly a cost sink for at least the next year-18 months, before it starts to move the needle on the company’s growth rate.
-When analysts or investors want to build models, some significant revenue expectations is probably in order to account for the fulfillment initiative.
+I expect that fulfillment by Shopify will be mainly a cost sink for at least the next year - 18 months, before it starts to move the needle on the company's growth rate.
+When analysts or investors want to build models, some significant revenue expectations are probably in order to account for the fulfillment initiative.
 Trying to quantify something such as this for which there is no experience, and for which the ultimate offering has yet to emerge would not be a worthwhile undertaking.
-About as much as I can write at this point, is that forecasting a growth rate contraction for this company, both because of fulfillment and all of the other growth drivers mentioned above does not seem, at least to me, to be a reasonable forecast.
+About as much as I can write at this point is that forecasting a growth rate contraction for this company, both because of fulfillment and all of the other growth drivers mentioned above, does not seem, at least to me, to be reasonable.

-There are have been very few places to hide in this market-the so called safety stocks have had their issues and most IT shares have seen crushing declines.
-Of course there have been a couple of exceptions, but that is part of the issue.
+There are have been very few places to hide in this market - the so-called safety stocks have had their issues, and most IT shares have seen crushing declines.
+Of course, there have been a couple of exceptions, but that is part of the issue.
 Investors have chosen to focus on names that are benefiting from the lock-downs and shelter-in-place regulations brought on by the Covid-19 pandemic.
 They have also decided that cloud based cyber security companies constitute a fairly safe investment strategy.
-Everything else is seeing its valuation destroyed without much thought or discrimination-and that now includes Shopify.
+Everything else is seeing its valuation destroyed without much thought or discrimination - and that now includes Shopify.

 Shopify's Competition

-Shopify’s competition hasn’t changed all that much over the years-somewhat surprisingly no one has made an attempt to mimic the companies strategy or feature/function set.
-The largest competitor to Shopify is probably Magneto which is owned by Adobe (ADBE).
+Shopify's competition hasn't changed all that much over the years - somewhat surprisingly, no one has made an attempt to mimic the company's strategy or feature/function set.
+The largest competitor to Shopify is probably Magneto which is owned by Adobe (NASDAQ:ADBE).
 There have been some acquisition pains since that transaction closed.
-Magneto is not a hosted solution-and thus while it may seem to be a SHOP competitor, in the realities of the world, it is not.
+Magneto is not a hosted solution - and thus, while it may seem to be a SHOP competitor, in the realities of the world, it is not.
 For those interested in the latest comparison, I have linked here to a 3rd party evaluation (Shopify vs Magento Open Source (2019): Which Is the Absolute Best?).
 Square bought a competitor called Weebly some time ago - it has not since really reported in detail on the results of that acquisition.
-For a different look from a 3rd party evaluator see this article.
+For a different look from a 3rd party evaluator, see this article.

 These articles are intended for small business users and start-ups.
 None of them consider Shopify Plus.
 The best of the competitors rated was a provider called BigCommerce.
 That said, it ranks far below Shopify in terms of user satisfaction and functionality (see "BigCommerce vs Shopify | Which One Do 88% of Users Recommend?").

-Competition has never really been at issue in evaluating Shopify’s prospects and that really remains the case.
+Competition has never really been at issue in evaluating Shopify's prospects, and that really remains the case.
 If investors want to own an investment that is best of breed in the e-commerce world and will provide them with exposure to the growth of that business segment, Shopify has been and remains the logical choice.
-That is one of the reasons why it has, and most likely will continue to enjoy a premium multiple whose support cannot really be captured by some kind of EV/S ratio or a DCF price target.
+That is one of the reasons why it has and, most likely, will continue to enjoy a premium multiple whose support cannot really be captured by some kind of EV/S ratio or a DCF price target.

 Shopify's Business Model

 Although Shopify has a revenue run rate of over $2 billion, it is still in investment mode.
-If investors want and expect 40% top-line growth, than heavy investment in opex simply has to be the norm, and this is particularly true as this company embarks on its most ambitious investment project to date with regards to building a complete logistic offering.
+If investors want and expect 40% top-line growth, then heavy investment in opex simply has to be the norm, and this is particularly true as this company embarks on its most ambitious investment project to date with regards to building a complete logistic offering.

-Given that Shopify is a vendor who results are tied to e-commerce volumes, its results are quite seasonal with Q4 the high-point of the year, and Q1 the trough in terms of revenues.
+Given that Shopify is a vendor whose results are tied to e-commerce volumes, its results are quite seasonal with Q4 the high-point of the year, and Q1 the trough in terms of revenues.
 Since opex is not particularly seasonal in nature, this causes massive swings in quarterly opex ratios.
 This was particularly in evidence in Q4, where revenues exceeded expectations and drove an outsize increase in earnings.
 Even had the virus not supervened, I would have anticipated that the company would have stepped up opex spending to maintain levels of planned profitability and avoid the size of the upside that was generated in Q4.

 For the year as a whole, gross margins on a GAAP basis were essentially consistent at around 55%.
-There is a tendency for GM’s to be constrained because the company is experiencing faster growth in merchant solutions than in subscription revenues, and subscription revenue gross margins are close to 80% while merchant solution gross margins are 38%.
-This was offset last year by some noticeable leverage at scale; with subscription gross margins climbing 200 basis points.
+There is a tendency for GMs to be constrained because the company is experiencing faster growth in merchant solutions than in subscription revenues, and subscription revenue gross margins are close to 80%, while merchant solution gross margins are 38%.
+This was offset last year by some noticeable leverage at scale, with subscription gross margins climbing 200 basis points.

-The company achieved some operating leverage as well-probably stronger than it planned for.
-In particular while research and development expenses climbed by over 50% year on year on a GAAP basis, the sales and marketing expense ratio fell by more than 250 basis points to less than 30%.
+The company achieved some operating leverage as well - probably stronger than it planned for.
+In particular, while research and development expenses climbed by over 50% year on year on a GAAP basis, the sales and marketing expense ratio fell by more than 250 basis points to less than 30%.
 The general and administrative expense category for the year was 11%, somewhat worse than 10% ratio the prior year.
-Overall, GAAP operating expenses climbed 46% while revenues rose by 47%.
-The year to year changes in expense ratios were essentially similar for GAAP and non-GAAP ratios.
+Overall, GAAP operating expenses climbed 46%, while revenues rose by 47%.
+The year-to-year changes in expense ratios were essentially similar for GAAP and non-GAAP ratios.
 Q4 was a bit of an anomaly because of a one-time spike in general and administrative costs.

 The company had been forecast in its guidance that its adjusted operating income metric to fall from about 3% of revenues to around zero, due to a year of strong investments.
 For the most part, and aside from one-time anomalies, this company has consistently beaten its targets for operational performance.
 But regardless of how that would have gone before the impact of the economy and the virus, it is highly unlikely that this company will have positive operating income this year.